speedyrails/ecs-one-off-task/README.md

 In order to keep the same requirements for the new task some elements need to be extracted from the reference task such as secrets (environment variables referenced from SSM Parameters), environment files (.env file in S3), environment variables defined inline in the task, and the execution role ARN.

-The new task definition is created with the following manifest:
+The new task definition is created with the following manifest for EC2 instances:

 ```python
 {